Automattic/component-themes/src/themes/README.md

 }
 ```

-## Components
+## Core Components

 There are two main categories of components: **container** components and **content** components.
 Container components generally have few or no visual elements but serve to lay out other components.
 Content components display some content.
 Both are designed to be customized by providing props (content and settings).

-Each component in a theme is an object that has at least two properties: `id` and `componentType`.
+Each component in a page is an object that has at least two properties: `id` and `componentType`.

 `componentType` is a string that refers to an existing component.